Dave Cleland

 At the time this was all quite worrying, however it all seems very trivial now, as the next week, Saturday Feb 20th, I had a sudden cardiac arrest at home and my wife performed CPR.

-EAAA patient Dave Cleland and his wife Bernie with EAAA staff
+Dave Cleland and his wife, Bernie meet the crew and Aftercare team at a EAAA staff day.

 I got home from Papworth (for the first time) on Tuesday 16th and did not feel particularly bad.
 My son’s birthday is on February 24th, so I wrote in my son’s card apologising for the shock I had given him the previous Saturday.
 This was quite ironic as by the time he opened it I had had the sudden cardiac arrest (again on a Saturday)!
 I ordered a pill box for my new meds and contacted my GP for a sick note, which I also collected.
 I generally went about other things as normal, albeit exercise and my daily three-mile walks were off the list.